Careers

 Opportunities at The World of Glass

-We are currently recruiting for a Cafe Supervisor and a Community Engagement Officer at The World of Glass.
-See below of both job descriptions and details on how to apply.
+We are currently recruiting for a Collections & Engagement Assistant, two Visitor Engagement Trainee’s (18 – 24 years old) at The World of Glass.
+See below for job descriptions and details on how to apply.

 Role: